SCECcode/CFM_web/schema/CFM5_release_2021/doc/README.txt

    and are included only for historical purposes.

 Alternative
    This indicates which version of a fault is in the preferred model.
 No longer updated.
+Alternative representations are provided now separately.